thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

    master
 ```

-In your own local copy of the project, you edited files and committed changes.
-These new commits were stored locally, completely isolated from the central repository.
+In your own local repository, you edited files and committed changes.
+These new commits were stored on the local `master` branch, completely isolated from the central repository.
+This let you defer synchronizing with the central repository until you were at a convenient break point.

 ```text
 origin/master